fjahr/lightning-mw/02-peer-protocol.md

 Only the least-significant bit of `channel_flags` is currently
 defined: `announce_channel`.
-This indicates whether the initiator of the funding flow wishes to advertise this channel publicly to the network, as detailed within [BOLT #7](07-routing-gossip.md#bolt-7-p2p-node-and-channel-discovery).
+This indicates whether the initiator of the funding flow wishes to advertise this channel publicly to the network, as detailed within [BMW #7](07-routing-gossip.md#bolt-7-p2p-node-and-channel-discovery).

-The `shutdown_scriptpubkey` allows the sending node to commit to where funds will go on mutual close, which the remote node should enforce even if a node is compromised later.

-[ FIXME: Describe dangerous feature bit for larger channel amounts. ]

 #### Requirements

 The sending node:
   - MUST ensure the `chain_hash` value identifies the chain it wishes to open the channel within.
   - MUST ensure `temporary_channel_id` is unique from any other channel ID with the same peer.
-  - MUST set `funding_satoshis` to less than 2^24 satoshi.
-  - MUST set `push_msat` to equal or less than 1000 * `funding_satoshis`.
+  - MUST set `push_funds` to equal or less than 1000 * `funding`.
-  - MUST set `funding_pubkey`, `revocation_basepoint`, `htlc_basepoint`, `payment_basepoint`, and `delayed_payment_basepoint` to valid DER-encoded, compressed, secp256k1 pubkeys.
+  - MUST set `revocation_basepoint`, `htlc_basepoint`, `payment_basepoint`, and
+  `delayed_payment_basepoint` to valid DER-encoded, compressed, secp256k1 pubkeys.
-  - MUST set `first_per_commitment_point` to the per-commitment point to be used for the initial commitment transaction, derived as specified in [BOLT #3](03-transactions.md#per-commitment-secret-requirements).
+  - MUST set `first_per_commitment_point` to the per-commitment point to be used for the initial commitment transaction, derived as specified in [BMW #3](03-transactions.md#per-commitment-secret-requirements).
-  - MUST set `channel_reserve_satoshis` greater than or equal to `dust_limit_satoshis`.
+  - MUST set `channel_reserve` greater than or equal to `dust_limit`.
   - MUST set undefined bits in `channel_flags` to 0.
-  - if both nodes advertised the `option_upfront_shutdown_script` feature:
-    - MUST include either a valid `shutdown_scriptpubkey` as required by `shutdown` `scriptpubkey`, or a zero-length `shutdown_scriptpubkey`.
-  - otherwise:
-    - MAY include a`shutdown_scriptpubkey`.

 The sending node SHOULD:
   - set `to_self_delay` sufficient to ensure the sender can irreversibly spend a commitment transaction output, in case of misbehavior by the receiver.
   - set `feerate_per_kw` to at least the rate it estimates would cause the transaction to be immediately included in a block.
-  - set `dust_limit_satoshis` to a sufficient value to allow commitment transactions to propagate through the Bitcoin network.
+  - set `dust_limit` to a sufficient value to allow commitment transactions to propagate through the Bitcoin network.
-  - set `htlc_minimum_msat` to the minimum value HTLC it's willing to accept from this peer.
+  - set `htlc_minimum` to the minimum value HTLC it's willing to accept from this peer.

 The receiving node MUST:
   - ignore undefined bits in `channel_flags`.